Does Milk Get Moldy And Is It Safe To Drink?

 What kinds of mold grow on milk?

-The most common strains of mold found growing on milk and milk-based products are Penicillium, Aspergillus, and Mucor genera.
+The most common strains of mold found growing on milk and milk-based products are Penicillium, AspergillusOpens in a new tab., and Mucor generaOpens in a new tab..

 Penicillium is found growing in not only milk but butter and yogurt products.
 And is frequently found growing on decaying vegetation, within soil, and on fresh fruit and vegetables.